-Syllabus for:

-Math 194 Intermediate Algebra for Social Sciences and Business

-Math 194 intermediate Algebra for Social Sciences and Business

-Semester & Year: Spring 2014

-Course ID and Section Number: MATH-194-K5549

-Number of Credits/Units: 4

-Day/Time: Tuesday Thursday 4:15-6:20pm

-Location: HTEC Room 1

-Instructor's Name: Danny Ammon

-Contact Information: Office location and hours: HTEC Room 1 TueTh 3:15-4:05

-Email: danny-ammon@redwoods.edu

-Course Description (catalog description as described in course outline):

-A course in which functions are investigated graphically, numerically, symbolically and verbally in real-world settings.
+Syllabus for: Math 194 Intermediate Algebra for Soc.
+Sci. and Business Semester & Year: Spring 2015 Course ID and Section Number: MATH-194-K5549 Number of Credits/Units: 4 Day/Time: Tuesday Thursday 6:15-8:20pm Location: HTEC Computer Lab Instructor's Name: Danny Ammon Contact Information: Office location and hours: HTEC Computer Lab TueTh 5:10-6:10 Email: danny-ammon@redwoods.edu Course Description (catalog description as described in course outline): A course in which functions are investigated graphically, numerically, symbolically and verbally in real-world settings.
 Linear, quadratic, polynomial, rational, radical, exponential, and logarithmic equations and functions are explored.
 Technology is integrated into all aspects of the course.

-Student Learning Outcomes (as described in course outline):

-- 1. Evaluate and interpret general functions symbolically, numerically, and graphically. - 2.
-Produce an accurate graph of each function type introduced in the course, identifying and plotting all salient features. - 3.
-Demonstrate appropriate use of technology in analyzing the behavior of functions presented in the course. - 4.
-Use mathematical models to analyze and interpret real-world situations. - 5.
-Use sound mathematical writing and appropriate use of symbolism in presenting solutions of mathematical exercises and applications.
+Student Learning Outcomes (as described in course outline) : 1.
+Evaluate and interpret general functions symbolically, numerically, and graphically.
+2. Produce an accurate graph of each function type introduced in the course, identifying and plotting all salient features.
+3. Demonstrate appropriate use of technology in analyzing the behavior of functions presented in the course.
+4. Use mathematical models to analyze and interpret real-world situations.
+5. Use sound mathematical writing and appropriate use of symbolism in presenting solutions of mathematical exercises and applications.
 Special accommodations: College of the Redwoods complies with the Americans with Disabilities Act in making reasonable accommodations for qualified students with disabilities.
 Please present your written accommodations document to me as promptly as possible so that necessary arrangements can be made.
 If you have a disability or believe you might benefit from disability related services and may need accommodations, please see me or contact Disabled Students Programs and Services.
 Academic Misconduct: Cheating, plagiarism, collusion, abuse of resource materials, computer misuse, fabrication or falsification, multiple submissions, complicity in academic misconduct, and/ or bearing false witness will not be tolerated.
 Violations will be dealt with according to the procedures and sanctions proscribed by the College of the Redwoods.
 Students caught will receive a zero the first time and the second time will receive an "F" in the course.

-The student code of conduct is available on the College of the Redwoods website at: http://redwoods.edu/District/Board/New/Chapter5/AP%205500%20Conduct%20Code%20final%2002-07-2012.pdf

-Additional information about the rights and responsibilities of students, Board policies, and administrative procedures is located in the college catalog and on the College of the Redwoods homepage.

-College of the Redwoods is committed to equal opportunity in employment, admission to the college, and in the conduct of all of its programs and activities.
+The student code of conduct is available on the College of the Redwoods website at: http://redwoods.edu/District/Board/New/Chapter5/AP%205500%20Conduct%20Code%20final %2002-07-2012.pdf Additional information about the rights and responsibilities of students, Board policies, and administrative procedures is located in the college catalog and on the College of the Redwoods homepage.
+College of the Redwoods is committed to equal opportunity in employment, admission to the college, and in the conduct of all o f its programs and activities.